Click on the images help you identify a cottonwood.

 Leaf

-Simple, alternate on stem, 3" to 5" long, nearly as wide; broadly ovate or triangular, pointed, square at base, finely toothed or wavy on edges; covered with soft white hairs on underside; slender stems from 2" to 3" long are flattened; winter buds covered with chestnut brown, resinous scales; turns yellow to yellowish orange in autumn.
+Simple, alternate on stem, 3 to 5 inches long, nearly as wide and broadly ovate or triangular, pointed, square at base, finely toothed or wavy on edges.
+Covered with soft white hairs on underside.
+Flattened, slender stems measure between 2 to 3 inches.
+Winter buds are covered with chestnut brown, resinous scales.
+Colors turn yellow to yellowish orange in autumn.
+Buds turn sticky in late spring.

 Fruit (seed)

-Two to four valved, thin capsules borne on short stock in drooping "catkins"; seeds, when set free in late May or June, are minute, pale, brownish white, enclosed in a cluster of white cottony hairs that carry them for long distances.
-Cottonwoods have male and female trees; only female trees produce cotton.
+Two to four valved, thin capsules borne on short stock in drooping "catkins."
+Minute, pale, brown-white seeds launch in late May or June, borne in a cluster of white cottony hairs that carry them for long distances.
+Cottonwoods have male and female trees.
+Only female trees produce cotton.

 Range

-Found throughout Minnesota, often forming extensive groves; will grow on dry locations but makes most rapid progress on moist sites; shade intolerant, very fast-growing.
+Found throughout Minnesota, often forming extensive groves or along rivers.
+Will grow on dry locations but makes most rapid progress on moist sites.
+Shade intolerant, very fast-growing.

 Wood uses